 Emailing Check Images

-How to Pay from your Checking Account (Electronically)
+Pay From Your Checking Account (Electronically)

+Email is not a secure system.
 When you send a message, it moves through numerous computers, some of which might have malicious software installed.
 What’s more, you don’t know how careful your recipient is with his email account.
-Even if the message gets deleted promptly, an archived copy of that message might be kept in a relatively unsafe place for a long time.
+Even if the message gets deleted promptly, an archived copy of that message might exist for a very long time.